trstephen/aoc2022-kotlin/readme.md

 Staying in familiar territory for this year's [advent of code](https://adventofcode.com/2022).

-Around [Day 13][d13-readme] I start providing reflections on my solution.
+After [Day 13](src/day13) I start providing reflections on my solution.

-[d13-readme]: src/day13/readme.md